|Monthly Tech-Tip |

 -The silica for glaze fit and as a structural framework.

-As noted, this body will be among the most plastic you have even used (of any kind).
+As noted, this body will be among the most plastic you have ever used (of any kind).
 But this is only true if it is stiff enough.
-If you try to use it soft the shrinkage will be much higher and you risk drying cracks.
+Do not use it soft, the shrinkage will be much higher and you risk drying cracks.

 -The appearance of cone 10R but with far brighter colors.

 -Throw ware ultra thin and light.

 -A perfectly fitted ultra-clear dipping glaze that is far cheaper to make than commercial glazes.

 -Dramatic reduction in wear-and-tear on kiln elements and energy usage.